Saradmgr/Saradmgr/README.md

 ## 👋 Hey there, I'm Sarad Kunwor

-🎓 Final-year BCA student at Saraswati Multiple Campus, Kathmandu
+🎓 BCA graduate from Saraswati Multiple Campus, Kathmandu
 💻 Full-stack developer passionate about building real-world digital solutions
 📱 Completed a **React Native internship** at Sriyog Consulting Pvt.
 Ltd. *(March 7 – June 7, 2025)*, where I **solo-built and deployed** the **Kisanpedia** mobile app
 🧑‍🏫 Presented a session on **React Native** at *Tech Friday*, a virtual tech event hosted by **Sriyog Consulting** and **TechSoup** on **May 2, 2025**